sktime/skbase/docs/source/about/governance.rst

 ===============

-The ``skbase`` project believes that everyone should be able to participate in our community without fear of harrassment or discrimination (see our :ref:`Code of Conduct guide <coc>`).
+The ``skbase`` project believes that everyone should be able to participate in our community without fear of harassment or discrimination (see our :ref:`Code of Conduct guide <coc>`).

 Roles